weakphish/weakphish.github.io/about.markdown

 now and then :-).
 I used to view this as a curse, but now I am grateful for the breadth of experiences it has afforded me.

-I'm currently serving as the President of HackPack, NCSU's student hacking/cybersecurity group.
+Last academic year, prior to graduating, I was serving as President of HackPack, NCSU's student hacking/cybersecurity group.
 This group got me my start in technology, and I am eternally grateful for the opportunity to lead.

 This past Summer (2021), I worked at Booz Allen Hamilton developing router security packages!
 I